devopsmakers/go-sakila-remora/README.md

 A sidecar process written in Go to monitor MySQL slaves / masters for replication errors or lag.

 ## Welcome!
 Hi! and thanks for stopping by this project in it's early days.

 Inspired by GitHub's interesting article: https://githubengineering.com/context-aware-mysql-pools-via-haproxy/

-It's similar to methods I've used previously to manage traffic being sent to Asterisk VoIP servers based on several key metrics.
+It's similar to methods I've used previously to manage traffic being sent to Asterisk VoIP servers based on various metrics.

 ## Project goals